-Creating one of my sculptures is a multi-step process.
-As with all of my pieces, the sculptures start with a concept.
-The skulls, for example, combine the beauty of flowers and butterflies with skulls, a traditional symbol for death and decay.
-The skulls are the base for these sculptures, which, instead of being created in a traditional manner, are created using 3D printing technology.
-Each 3D-printed object is created using a mica-print base.
-When they are finished, the sculpture resembles pottery.
-The skulls are then painted and finished using an automotive coat and lacquer, and left to dry.
-While the skulls are being printed, hundreds of embroidered lace flowers are stitched and prepared to become the second layer of the sculpture.
-Each flower is hand-fixed to the skull and glued in place.
-Each skull has over 200 individual flowers attached to it.
-Once the flowers have been added, the final layer is butterflies.
-I digitize each butterfly one stitch at a time so they look as realistic as possible.
-Multiple butterflies are then attached to each skull.
-The skulls are meant to represent rebirth and metamorphosis.
-Each piece is unique and is mounted onto a clear acrylic stand.
+As with all of Wilson's work, the sculptures are conceptual.
+The skulls, for example, combine motifs of beauty and life, flowers and butterflies, with skulls, oft a symbol of death, decay and human mortality.
+The base for these sculptures are creating using 3D printing technology.
+Each 3D printed object is designed with digital animation software and printed from a mica-print base material.
+Once printed, they are excavated and cured in chemical solutions.
+When the base is finished, the sculpture resembles pottery.
+The forms are then painted and finished using an automotive coat and lacquer.
+While the forms are being printed, hundreds of embroidered lace flowers are stitched and prepared to become the second layer of the sculpture.
+Each appliqué is hand-fixed to the form and adhered.
+Each skull could have over 200 individual flowers attached.
+Once the appliqués are secured, the final layer is embroidered adornments, like the butterflies.
+Each butterfly is digitally drawn, one stitch at a time so they look as realistic as possible.
+They are carefully designed to be true to life, using field guide books to capture the patterns of over 50 genuine species of butterfly.
+Multiple butterflies are then attached to each sculpture, offering a representation of rebirth and metamorphosis.
+Each sculpture is unique and mounted onto a clear acrylic stand.